ryanatkn/gro/src/docs/unbundledDevelopment.md

 Inspired by [Snowpack](https://github.com/pikapkg/snowpack),
 Gro leverages ES modules during development to avoid the unnecessary overhead and complexity of bundling.
-Unlike Snowpack, it's designed for servers and libraries along with frontends.
+Unlike Snowpack and similar tools like [wmr](https://github.com/preactjs/wmr), Gro is designed for servers and libraries, not just frontends.
 See below for [a deeper comparison](#comparison-to-snowpack).

 For production, Gro uses Rollup to produce efficient bundles.